ga-curriculum/ejs/adding-a-show-route/README.md

 # ![EJS - Adding a Show Route](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be understand how to create a show route for a list of data.
+**Learning objective:** By the end of this lesson, students will be able to create a 'show' route in an Express application using EJS to display details of individual items from a data list.

 ## Show Route

 Next, we'll add a show route to our app.
-The goal is to have each of the `li`'s in our `home.ejs` view be clickable links that will take us to a page with information about the specific object we clicked on.
+The end goal is for each of the `li`'s in our fruit list become clickable links that take us to a page with information about the specific fruit we clicked on.
 This is typically referred to as a `show` page.

+We'll begin by organizing our data and setting up our show route.
+This route will enable users to view details of specific items by clicking on them in a list.

+**Organizing Data:**

-In `server.js`, we'll move our array of fruit objects out of `app.get()` and assign it to a variable named `inventory`.
-In the context object of our route, we'll assign this new `inventory` variable as the value:
+In `server.js`, move the array of fruit objects from the route handler to a global variable called `inventory` .
+This makes the data accessible to other route functions as well:

 ```js
 const express = require('express')